-Radiation therapy is a treatment for cancer.
+Radiation therapy is a treatment for cancer and some tumors.
 It works by preventing cancer cells from growing and by destroying them.

 The high-energy radiation used comes from: